LingZiyann/DotaDocumentation/README.md

 **Table:** `LaneOutcome`
 - **Index:** A Composite Non-Clustered Index on `(userhero_id, lane, is_victory, is_my_lane)` supports complex queries filtering on these conditions.

-### **Additional Notes**
-- Regularly review and optimize your indexes based on actual query performance and usage patterns.
-- Consider the trade-off between read and write performance when deciding whether to apply an index to a table.